Augustia

-Augustia is a genus of cave-dwelling leiodid beetle from Herzegovina in the subtribe Bathysciina.
-Its type and only species is Augustia weiratheri.
+Augustia is a monotypic genus of cave-dwelling leiodid beetle found in Bosnia and Herzegovina.
+It is represented by a single known species, Augustia weiratheri.
+It was described and named by Ricardo Zariquiey in 1927.

 The first specimens of Augustia weiratheri were collected by the biospeleologist Leo Weirather, from a cave in Čvrsnica that he nicknamed "Vuk jama".
-Weirather obscured his collection localities using code names to guard them against less scrupulous collectors.
-The species was described and named by Ricardo Zariquiey in 1927.
-Augustia shares several characteristics with Henrotiella and Weiratheria, and is probably closely related to them.
-Augustia weiratheri are 3 mm long and reddish.
+However, he obscured his collection localities using code names to guard them against less scrupulous collectors.